nginxinc/nginx-basics-workshops/lab1/readme.md

-# Building and Run NGINX Opensource on Docker
+# Build and Run NGINX Opensource on Docker

 ## Introduction